yegor256/blog/_posts/2015/mar/2015-03-09-objects-end-with-er.md

 Let's get back to class names.
 When you add the "-er" suffix to your class name, you're immediately turning it into a dumb imperative executor of _your_ will.
 You do not allow it to think and improvise.
-You expect it to do exactly what you want &mdash; sort, manage, control, print, write, combine, concatenate, etc.
+You expect it to do exactly what you want&mdash;sort, manage, control, print, write, combine, concatenate, etc.

 An object is a [living organism]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %}) that doesn't want to be told what to do.
 It wants to be an equal partner with